 - 1. All chapter houses should meet all local fire and health codes and standards. - 2.
-All chapters should have posted by common phones emergency numbers for fire, police and ambulance and must have posted evacuation routes on the back of the door of each sleeping room. - 3.
-All chapters should comply with engineering recommendations as reported by the insurance company. - 4.
-The possession and/or use of firearms or explosive devices of any kind within the confines and premises of the chapter house is expressly forbidden.
+All chapters should have posted by common phones and in other locations emergency numbers for fire, police and ambulance and must have posted evacuation routes on the back of the door of each sleeping room. - 3.
+All chapters should comply with engineering recommendations as reported by the insurance company or municipal authorities. - 4.
+The possession and/or use of firearms or explosive devices of any kind within the confines and premises of the chapter house is expressly forbidden. - 5.
+Candles should not be used in chapter houses or individual rooms except under controlled circumstances such as initiation.